Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.

 The standard food allergy tests (skin pricks) won’t diagnosis FPIES.
 Instead it is a process of elimination.
 The severe symptoms of FPIES are usually quite unique to babies with FPIES, but because of the negative allergy tests it can take a long time to get a diagnosis.

 Our own diagnosis journey was a long one.
 For many months we were told that Daisy had CMPA, and then when we begun weaning, at 5-6 months, it became clear she had more issues than just dairy.
+Be sure to check out my weaning essentials.
 Soya and chicken are two of her other main allergens.
 Along the way I’ve been told that I’m a hypochondriac, my own GP has told me that he thinks I use the 111 too frequently, and then we FINALLY made it to a dietician and then an allergist.
 Letters were sent and it was confirmed that Daisy has FPIES.
 My GP was informed that Daisy needs to go to hospital with the profuse vomiting because of the risk of dehydration, and other problems.

 How we deal with FPIES